POSEIDON.core

 • sharp_DN_transition (bool) – For 2D / 3D models, sets day-night transition width (beta) to 0.

-• reference_parameter (str) – For retrievals, whether R_p_ref or P_ref will be a free parameter (Options: R_p_ref / P_ref).
+• reference_parameter (str) – For retrievals, whether R_p_ref, P_ref, or both will be a free parameter (Options: R_p_ref / P_ref / R_p_ref+P_ref).

 • disable_atmosphere (bool) – If True, returns a flat planetary transmission spectrum @ (Rp/R*)^2